mikejohnson51/AOI/paper/paper.md

 ---

 # Summary
 The primary functions in this package are `geocode`, `revgeocode`, `getAOI`, and `getBoundingBox`.
-The first returns a `data.frame` of coordinates from place names using the Open Street Map API; the second returns a list of descriptive features from a known place name or latitude longitude pair; the third returns a spatial simple features (sf) geometry from a country, state, county, or defined region, and the last an extent encompassing a set of input features.
+The first returns a `data.frame` of coordinates from place names using the Open Street Map API; the second returns a list of descriptive features from a known place name or latitude longitude pair; the third returns a simple features (sf) geometry from a country, state, county, or defined region, and the last an extent encompassing a set of input features.
 Additional helper functions include `bbox_st` and `bbox_sp` which help convert AOIs between string and geometries;  `check` which helps users visualize AOIs in an interactive leaflet map; `modify` which allows AOIs to be modified by uniform distances; and `is_inside` which check for partial and complete overlap over features.
 Finally, `describe`  breaks existing spatial features into `getAOI` parameters to improve the reproducibility of geometry generation.
 Three core datasets are served with the package.
 The first contains the spatial geometries and identification attributes of all `world` countries.
 The second, the spatial geometries for US `states` and the third contains the same for all US `counties`.

 # Introduction